At GoFly Aviation, based in sunny Caloundra in north eastern Australia, we teach students how to fly ‘fixed wing’ aircraft (planes not helicopters).

 Types of flight training taught at GoFly Aviation

-Here are the types of low wing sports planes we use to teach pilots.
+Click here to see the types of low wing sports planes we use for teaching students.

 The lessons that we teach at GoFly Aviation for obtaining the various pilot certificates, and the theory books and other materials required for study, are outlined on our website here.
 Once you have begun studying, you will need to become familiar with all these student resources.
 Other flight schools may teach a slightly different version.